lpq29743/lpq29743.github.io/_wiki/interview.md

    c.
 To reduce dimensionality, we can separate the numerical and categorical variables and remove the correlated variables.
 For numerical variables, we’ll use correlation.
 For categorical variables, we’ll use chi-square test.

    d.
-Also, we can use PCA and pick the components which can explain the maximum variance in the data set.
+Also, we can use Principal Component Analysis (PCA) and pick the components which can explain the maximum variance in the data set.

    e.
 Using online learning algorithms like Vowpal Wabbit (available in Python) is a possible option.